miguelmoreno23/miguelmoreno23/README.md

 - 👋 Hi, I’m @miguelmoreno23
 - 👀 I’m interested in AI and machine learning.
-- 🌱 I’m currently learning Java, GUIs, data clustering.
+- 🌱 I’m currently learning Artificial Intelligence, Machine Learning, and working on python
 - 📫 How to reach me morenomiguel423@gmail.com or morenoriveramiguel@yahoo.es

 <!---